-The Service Plan meeting must be scheduled and held within seven calendar days of the person's assessment.
-If agreed upon by the case managerand the person receiving TBIW services the assessment and Service Plan meeting can be held at the same time or sooner.
+The Service Plan meeting must be scheduled and held within seven calendar days of the member's assessment.
+If agreed upon by the case manager and the member, the assessment and Service Plan meeting can be held at the same time or sooner.
 The assessment and Service Plan meetings cannot exceed the total time frame of 14 calendar days from the date of the confirmation of enrollment without prior notification to the UMC.

-The Service Plan must detail all services (service type, provider of service, frequency) the person is receiving, including any informal/natural supports (family, friends, etc.) that provide assistance and address all needs identified in the PAS, the Rancho Los Amigos Levels of Cognitive Functioning Scale or the Rancho Los Amigos Pediatric Level of Consciousness Scale, and the assessment, etc. For children enrolled in the public school system, the Service Plan must identify the type of educational services (public or home schooled) and the hours during the day in which these services are provided.
-The Service Plan must also address the person's preferences and outcomes.
-It is the case manager's responsibility to ensure that all assessments are reviewed with the person and considered in the development of the Service Plan.
+The Service Plan must detail all services (service type, provider of service, frequency) the member is receiving, including any informal/natural supports (family, friends, etc.) that provide assistance and address all needs identified in the PAS, the Rancho Los Amigos Levels of Cognitive Functioning Scale or the Rancho Los Amigos Pediatric Level of Consciousness Scale, and the assessment, etc. For children enrolled in the public school system, the Service Plan must identify the type of educational services (public or home schooled) and the hours during the day in which these services are provided.
+The Service Plan must also address the member's preferences and outcomes.
+It is the case manager's responsibility to ensure that all assessments are reviewed with the member and considered in the development of the Person-Centered Service Plan.

-The case managermust send the person's Service Plan, assessment, and Request for Service Authorization form (which identifies the person's budget) to the UMC within five calendar days of the Service Plan meeting.
+The case manager must send the member's Service Plan, assessment, and Request for Service Authorization form (which identifies the member's budget) to the UMC within five calendar days of the Service Plan meeting.
 The UMC will review the request for service authorization and when approved will provide the Prior Authorization Notice and approved final Budget to the case management agency, Personal Attendant Agency or the F/EA (if applicable).
-It is the case management agency's responsibility to send a copy of the Service Plan, Person-Centered Assessment and the approved final budget to the person and/or their legal representative (if applicable) within seven business days from receipt of approval from the UMC.
-The case management agency must have the original documents in the person's file.
+It is the case management agency's responsibility to send a copy of the Service Plan, Person-Centered Assessment and the approved final budget to the member within seven business days from receipt of approval from the UMC.
+The case management agency must have the original documents in the member's file.

-The Service Plan must contain reference to any other service(s) received by the person, regardless of the source of payment.
-A TBIW provider agency that provides private-pay services to a person must ensure that documentation is maintained separately.
+The Person-Centered Service Plan must contain reference to any other service(s) received by the member, regardless of the source of payment.
+A TBIW provider agency that provides private-pay services to a member must ensure that documentation is maintained separately.